-The total OPEB liability was determined by an actuarial valuation performed as of July 1, 2018, rolled forward to June 30, 2020 using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability was determined by an actuarial valuation performed as of July 1, 2020, rolled forward to June 30, 2021 using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Interest rate 3.36% Salary increases 2.5% cost of living adjustment, 1% real wage growth and for teachers and administrators a merit increase which varies by age from 2.75% to 0% Discount rate 3.36% Healthcare cost trend rates 6.0% in 2018, and 5.5% in 2019 through 2021.
-Rates gradually decrease from 5.4% in 2022 to 3.8% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model Retirees' share of benefit-related costs Retiree contributions are assumed to increase at the same rate as the Health Care Cost Trend Rate.
+Interest rate 1.86% Salary increases 2.5% cost of living adjustment, 1% real wage growth and for teachers and administrators a merit increase which varies by age from 2.75% to 0% Discount rate 1.86% Healthcare cost trend rates 5.5% in 2020 through 2023.
+Rates gradually decrease from 5.4% in 2024 to 4.0% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model Retirees' share of benefit-related costs Retiree contributions are assumed to increase at the same rate as the Health Care Cost Trend Rate.
 However, the first year trend assumption was adjusted to account for short-term rate caps

-The discount rate was based on S&P Municipal Bond 20 Year High Grade Rate Index at July 1, 2018.
+The discount rate was based on S&P Municipal Bond 20 Year High Grade Rate Index at July 1, 2020.